drhsqlite/fossil-mirror/www/containers.md

 `/jail/dev/null` node.

-The other reason we need “`sudo podman build`” is because it puts the result into root’s Podman image repository, where the next steps look for it.
+The other reason we need “`sudo podman build`” is because it puts the result into root’s Podman image registry, where the next steps look for it.

 That in turn explains why we need “`sudo podman create`:” because it’s creating a container based on an image that was created by root.
 If you